Number matching

-Number matching, numbers matching, or matching numbers is a term often used in the collector car industry to describe cars with original major components, or major components that match one another.
+Number matching, numbers matching, or matching numbers is a term used in the collector car industry to describe cars with original major components that match one another.

-Many times these major components contain dates, casting numbers, model numbers, Vehicle Identification Numbers (VIN), stamped numbers, or codes that can match the original components that were on the car when it was new.
+These major components contain dates, casting numbers, model numbers, Vehicle Identification Numbers (VIN), stamped numbers, or codes that match the original components that were on the car when it was new.

 Definition

-The term "number matching" (or "matching numbers") is a term used in the collector car industry to describe the authenticity of collectible or investment quality cars.
-Number matching generally means that a particular car still contains its original major components or has major components that match exactly the major components the car had when it was new.
-These "major components" are not always agreed on.
+The term "number matching" (or "matching numbers") is used by collectors to describe the authenticity of collectible or investment quality cars.
+Number matching means that a particular car still has the same major components that it had when it was new.
+The definition of "major component" is not always agreed on.
 The appearance of a number matching car likely could not be distinguished from an original car.

 Major components

 These are parts such as the engine, transmission, rear-axle assembly, and frame of the car, with intake manifolds, exhaust manifolds, body panels, and carburetors sometimes also considered.
 Many times these components contain dates, casting numbers, model numbers, VIN, stamped numbers, or codes that can match the original components that were on the car when it was new.

 The definition can often vary from manufacturer to manufacturer, as well as from country to country.
 Often parts such as transmissions and rear-axles will be common across a range of models and as such do not carry any stamped link to the car it was originally installed in.

 It is widely accepted however that the minimum requirement for a vehicle to be Number matching (or matching numbers, depending on local terminology) is for the original Chassis number and/or Vehicle Identification Number (VIN) to match to the engine block, if that is how the original manufacturer identified it, and the data tags.
 If the manufacturer did not serialize the engine block, all engineering numbers, casting numbers, date codes and any other numbers used by the original manufacturer must match what would have been original to the vehicle.